xpufx/ALTGR_Turkish/README.md

 # Turkish ALT_GR keyboard layout for Windows
-Windows US English keyboard layout for typing TURKISH characters using the ALT_GR (right ALT key).
+Windows US English keyboard layout for typing TURKISH characters using the ALT_GR (right ALT) key.

 This layout for users who are familiar with the US English Q keyboard layout.
 (Actual physical keyboard layout does not matter)